-The resiliency and reliability issues of packetized real-time streaming are of growing importance.
-Commercial real-time streaming applications however do not consider channel coding as a serious solution for improving the reliability of communication.
+The reliability issues of packetized real-time streaming are of growing importance.
+Commercial real-time streaming applications however do not consider channel coding at the packet level as a serious solution for improving the reliability communication.
 That is because in single path communications, even heavy FEC overheads cannot protect against failures lasting more than the short duration of the playback buffer.
 Recent studies demonstrated that path diversity makes FEC applicable for real-time streaming.
 By studying a wide range of routing topologies, we show that combination of channel coding with appropriate multi-path routing allows reliable real-time streaming with a low overall requirement in FEC codes.

-For this purpose we introduce a layer by layer strategy for building multi-path capillary routing patterns.
+For this purpose we introduced a layer by layer strategy for building multi-path capillary routing patterns.
 The first layer provides a simple multi-path solution.
 As the layer number increases, the underlying routing pattern relies on the network more securely.
-Unlike max-flow or shortest path solutions, for a given source and destination, by construction (section II) there exists only one solution of capillary routing.
+Unlike max-flow or shortest path solutions, for a given source and destination, by construction (section 2) there exists only one solution of capillary routing.

-We introduce ROR, a method for rating multi-path routing patterns by a single scalar value.
+We introduced ROR coefficient, a method for rating multi-path routing patterns by a single scalar value.
 The ROR rating corresponds to the total redundancy overhead that the sending node must provide in order to combat the losses occurring from non-simultaneous failures of links in the communication path.
-Despite the fact that spreading out of the routing results in the increase of the overall failure rate of underlying links and consecutively maybe also of the need in adaptive FEC codes; with capillarization the overall requirement in FEC codes in fact decreases substantially.
+Despite the fact that the spreading out of the routing results in the increase of the overall failure rate of underlying links, with capillarization the overall requirement in adaptive FEC packets decreases substantially.

-Capillary routing can be applicable to multi-hop mobile wireless networks, where wireless content can be streamed to and from the user via multiple base stations; or to the public internet, where, if the physical routing cannot be accessed, an overlay network can be used [22].
+Capillary routing can be applicable to multi-hop mobile wireless networks, where wireless content can be streamed to and from the user via multiple base stations; or to the public internet, where, if the physical routing cannot be accessed, an overlay network can be used [Guven04].
 We hope that our investigation will provide some guidelines for future design of path diversity-based real-time streaming systems.